Sustainability / GovernanceCorporate Governance

 - 1Basic Policy

-- (1)Compensation of Directors and Audit & Supervisory Board Members shall be determined by Board of Directors’ resolution for Directors, and Audit & Supervisory Board Members’ discussion for Audit & Supervisory Board Members within the scope of the total amount of compensation, etc., approved by the General Meeting of Shareholders.
+- (1)The Compensation of Directors and Audit & Supervisory Board Members shall be determined by Board of Directors’ resolutions for Directors and Audit & Supervisory Board Members’ discussions for Audit & Supervisory Board Members, within the scope of the total amount of compensation, etc. approved at the General Meeting of Shareholders.

-- (2)Compensation of Directors shall consist of monthly compensation, performance-based bonuses, and stock compensation, which will generally be paid according at a 65:20:15 ratio.
-This rule does not apply to Outside Directors, who shall be paid only a monthly compensation.
+- (2)The Compensation of Directors shall consist of monthly compensation, performance-based bonuses, and stock compensation, which will generally be paid according at a 55:30:15 ratio that is subject to change according to the position.
+This rule does not apply to Outside Directors, who shall be paid only monthly compensation.
 The compensation of Audit & Supervisory Board Members shall consist solely of monthly compensation.

 - 2Basic Policy on Compensation